The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 I mean, you know it's intellectually understandable.

-But we've got to get a handle on this rush.
+Everybody, we have to keep borrowing, but we've got to get a handle on this rush.

 We just can't keep spending this way.

-We've got this crisis, we gotta get past this.
+We've got to get past this.

 Everybody knows this rush.

-We don't want social security recipients not receiving their checks, and we want to make sure we service the debt.
+We don't want Social Security recipients not receiving their checks, and we want to make sure we service the debt.

 We don't want to damage our credit rating rush.